rust-lang/rust-project-goals/src/2024h2/rustdoc-search.md

 * Implement a feature to show type signatures in type-driven search results, so it's easier to figure out *why* a result came up <https://github.com/rust-lang/rust/pull/124544>.
   * When unintuitive results come up, respond by either changing the algorithm or changing the way it's presented to help it make sense.
   * Do we need to do something to make levenshtein matches more obvious?
-* Work out how to get information on common search queries.
-The `?search=` param is sometimes sent to the server.
-Do we expect this to be a representative sample of all the queries?
-Can we get it from docs.rs, or elsewhere?
-What are people usually typing in?
-  * Try to find low-hanging fruit.
-Are people searching for `new vec`?
-Make space-separated paths order agnostic.
-People searching for `option -> iterator`?
-Make type search sensitive to notable traits.
 * Seek out user feedback on Internals.

 Popular stuff should just be made to work, and what's already there can be made more obvious with education and good UI design.